day8/re-frame/docs/EPs/002-ReframeInstances.md

 while not, in the process, losing the current simplicity which is enjoyed most of the time.

-XXX Another Problem: if we subscribe in a view and that subscription causes other subscriptions to fire, how to get at the associated frame so we can do the further subscriptions?

 ### Global State As A Frame